 Get a cell phone number and confirm it works before leaving

 This will be useful if you get separated in traffic or if there is some other issue that comes up while in transit.
-You will also be able to contact them on WhatsApp in the future if you choose to use them again.

 Take a picture of the truck, including the tag number